Understanding Psychiatric Nurse Case Management for Your ANCC PMHN Exam

 Psychiatrists for medication management

-Social workers for housing and benefits
+Social workers for housing and benefits support

 Occupational therapists for functional recovery

-Peer specialists for lived-experience support
+Peer specialists providing lived-experience support

-And sometimes law enforcement
+Occasionally, law enforcement

 Bringing It All Together

-One tip: The exam often presents multifactorial scenarios, where you're asked to identify the best or most appropriate response.
-Choosing the answer that aligns with recovery-oriented, client-centered, and ethically sound care will help you discern the correct answer.
+One tip for the exam: It often presents multifactorial scenarios where you must identify the best or most appropriate response.
+Choosing the answer aligned with recovery-oriented, client-centered, and ethically sound care will guide you to the correct answer.
+Understanding how systems interact, ethical standards, and patient needs will better prepare you for certification and deepen your impact as a psychiatric-mental health nurse.

 Final Note

-ANCC offers a board certification exam on nursing case management (medical, not psychiatric, nursing case management), and I found the practice questions for that exam to be pretty informative all by themselves.
+ANCC offers a board certification exam on nursing case management (medical, not psychiatric nursing case management).
+I found the practice questions for that exam very informative.
 CLICK HERE to see them.
-And as always, good luck on your exam!

 Comments